Battle of Kufra (1931): Background

 The Sanussi transferred their headquarters to Kufra in 1895.
-During this time, they encouraged trade and agriculture, and developed several wells at various locations, as well as negotiated peace between the Zwaya and Tibbu tribes.
+During this time, they encouraged trade and agriculture, and developed several wells at various locations, as well negotiated peace between the Zwaya and Tibbu tribes.
 In 1902, the Ottomans were called in there by the Sanussi to prevent the French from going any further within their territory.
 Kufra is likewise an important spot along an important trade route going from Benghazi to Ouaddaï.
 Reportedly, no European had ever even seen the city until the time of World War I.

 Prelude

-After taking command of Libya, Graziani began to isolate the Sanussi in Libya, first by constructing a large wall along the border with Egypt, then by launching offensives to take important oases and waterholes, pushing the Bedouins out into the desert.
+After taking command of Libya, Graziani began to isolate the Sanussi in Libya, first by constructing a large wall along the border with Egypt, then by launching offensives to take important oases and waterholes, pushing the bedouins out into the desert.
 Many of them fled to Kufra, which was positioned five hundred miles out in the desert.
 To overcome this, Graziani designed a mobile units he named "Auto-Saharan" companies.
 They combined armored cars, scouting vehicles, and motorized infantry.
 Light aircraft were also designed to accompany the units, not only for attacks but also to report enemy positions and assist with ground commands.
 In Autumn of 1930, Graziani made careful reconnaissance of the routes to Kufra from the north and the west.
 Two columns were designed to attack the city (some sources wrongfully say three): the first would march from Wau el Kebir and march east towards the city, while a second column would head south from Ajedabia.
 The first column ended up not materializing, but the second column pushed forward.

 In late 1930, Graziani took advantage of the colder winter months and launched his attack.
 Italian soldiers planted iron posts at every kilometer, so that supply units in the rear could easily follow the route to the army.